kravasos5/kravasos5/README.md

 ## Hello, I'm Vladyslav

-Student of national university of science and technology «MISIS».
+A Java backend trainee and a student of national university of science and technology «MISIS».

 [My site](https://gnomesite.ru/)